FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Methodology

 \subsection{Load Cases and Simulation Setup}

-We seek to develop a concise set of tests which effectively evaluate a wide variety of structural considerations of the bicycle frame.
-We follow the methodology proposed in Vanwelleghem~\etal~\cite{vanwalleghem2014development} to evaluate in-plane, transversal, and eccentric stiffness.
+We seek to develop a concise set of tests that effectively evaluate a wide variety of structural considerations of the bicycle frame.
+We follow the methodology proposed in Vanwelleghem~\etal~\cite{vanwalleghem2014development} to evaluate in-plane, transverse, and eccentric stiffness.
 The authors propose three load cases to evaluate bicycle frames.
-Though Vanwelleghem~\etal focus only on stiffness and don't specify load magnitudes in their methodology, we require loads to roughly estimate maximum stresses and safety factors.
-Soden~\etal~\cite{soden1986loads} study forces applied to the bicycle during actual ridership in several road racing conditions (starting, climbing, braking,~\etc) and find a maximum pedal force of 1447 N across these conditions.
-We base our selected loads based on these findings and illustrate our load cases in Figure~\ref{fig:loading}.
-Based on these studies and domain knowledge, we introduce three load cases which are applied to every bicycle frame.
-These cases are defined as follows: \begin{enumerate} \item In-Plane Stiffness: We apply 2000~N upwards to the dropouts and 2000~N downwards to the bottom bracket while holding the head tube fixed.
-We measure vertical and lateral displacements at the bottom bracket and dropouts as well as safety factor. \item Transverse Stiffness: We apply 500~N laterally to the bottom bracket while holding the head tube fixed and preventing lateral deflection at the dropouts.
-We measure lateral displacement at the bottom bracket. \item Eccentric Stiffness: We apply a 2000~N downward force and 140~Nm twist to the bottom bracket (representing a pedal 2000N force applied at an offset of 7~cm from the bottom bracket).
-We measure vertical displacement and twist of the bottom bracket as well as safety factor. \end{enumerate}
+Though Vanwelleghem~\etal~focus only on stiffness and don't specify load magnitudes in their methodology, we require loads to roughly estimate maximum stresses and safety factors.
+Soden~\etal~\cite{soden1986loads} study forces applied to the bicycle during actual ridership in several road racing conditions (starting, climbing, braking,~\etc) and find a maximum pedal force of $1447~N$ across these conditions.
+We select loading magnitudes based on these findings and illustrate our load cases in Figure~\ref{fig:loading}.
+Based on these studies and domain knowledge, we introduce three load cases that are applied to every bicycle frame.
+These cases are defined as follows: \begin{enumerate} \item In-Plane Stiffness: We apply $2000~N$ upwards to the dropouts and $2000~N$ downwards to the bottom bracket while holding the head tube fixed.
+We measure vertical and lateral displacements at the bottom bracket and dropouts as well as the safety factor.
+This load case corresponds to a `normal riding' scenario, where large in-plane forces may be caused by uneven riding surfaces. \item Transverse Stiffness: We apply $500~N$ laterally to the bottom bracket while holding the head tube fixed and preventing lateral deflection at the dropouts.
+We measure lateral displacement at the bottom bracket.
+Though transverse loading is relatively small during normal cycling, deflection can still be significant and contribute to reduced power efficiency. \item Eccentric Stiffness: We apply a $2000~N$ downwards force and $140~Nm$ moment to the bottom bracket (representing a $2000~N$ force applied at an offset of $7~cm$ from the bottom bracket).
+We measure vertical and angular displacement of the bottom bracket as well as the safety factor.
+This load case roughly captures an acceleration-from-stationary scenario where the rider applies their entire body weight (or more if they are pulling up on the handlebars) to a single pedal. \end{enumerate}